dolmades/dolmades-cli/README.md

  * Automated deployment of windows software and complex development environments on large pools of computers
  * Cloud-based GUI applications based on Linux and VNC
  * Enhanced debugging and development for wine development
- * Fully automated dolmade cooking using Xvfb
+ * Fully automated dolmade cooking using Xvfb / AutoHotKey
  * Functional archival of legacy software
  * Support for complex Linux software setups